Will7838/Christmas-lights/README.md

 __MIDDLE LEG__: The output pin (aka the drain)
 __RIGHT LEG__: The input pin (aka the source)  *

 **__NOTE__: The mosfet source must be fed from the negative wire coming from the power supply, and the drain must feed the negative wire going to the lights.
-THE POSITIVE WIRE HAS NOTHING TO DO WITH THE MOSFET AND DOESN'T HAVE ANYTHING TO DO WITH IT.  **
+THE POSITIVE WIRE HAS NOTHING TO DO WITH THE MOSFET.  **

 2. All of the input pins also need to be joined together and connected to the ground on the arduino.
 This is easiest to do with a second small breadboard.
 3. All of the lights go through a mosfet except for the multicoloured lights (which go on the bush), and the two sets of rope lights.
+They go on a relay (see step 5).
 4. The warm white lights have their own power supply which plugs into the wall.
 The rest come out of the 3.3v supply from the PSU (I think it's the orange wire).
+5. Connect the relay board to the 5v supply on the PSU (the arduino does has a 5v output however it often isn't enough to drive a lot of relays).
+Connect the ground to something.
+6. Connect pin 1, 2 and 3 on the relay board to pin 22, 23 and 24 on the arduino.

 **If things aren't working or they're acting weird, you can try adding a 10Kohm resister between the gate and the drain or the gate and the source.
 Just find something that works, it might be different for each lights.
-Another thing to note: some of the mosfets work better than others for some unknown reason, so if the lights are very dim when they should be off, try changing the mosfet, or adding a 10kohm resistor somewhere, and make sure the source is connected to a common ground with the other sources on the arduino.**
+Another thing to note: some of the mosfets work better than others for some unknown reason, so if the lights are very dim when they should be off, try changing the mosfet, or adding a 10kohm resistor somewhere, and make sure the source is connected to a common ground with the other sources on the arduino.
+If all else fails, just use relays instead of mosfets, they're much simpler.**